The documentation for Monolith is currently a work in progress so please be patient while we add new documentation for Monolith over time.

 Case Data

-First, everything in Monolith is considered evidence, but for the puposes of organization and management Monolith tracks evidence and storage items separately.
+First, everything in Monolith is considered evidence, but for the purposes of organization and management Monolith tracks evidence and storage items separately.

-Evidence typically represents the original source of forenisc evidence or data.
-Usually, this includes hard assets like smartphones or laptops and soft assets like email or cloud accounts.
+Evidence typically represents the original source of forensic evidence or data.
+Usually, this includes hard assets like smartphones or laptops and soft assets like emails or cloud accounts.
 You should track anything that is considered as the original or "best" evidence as an evidence item.

 Storage represents the vessel that collected forensic data is stored on.
 So when tracking storage items in Monolith, you are essentially tracking all the device you use to store forensic data.